OFFICE OF THE SELECTBOARD

 Town Right of Way Matters

-Upon measuring the road, Mike Fournier concluded from the center of the road to the fence is roughly 12 feet.
+Upon measuring the road earlier, Mike Fournier concluded from the center of the road to the fence is roughly 12 feet.
 The standard road width is 49.6 feet edge to edge.
-Legal ordinance states per the Right Of Way order, it must be cleared of rocks, fences, debris and more.
-Terms of the ordinance also states that the town is not responsible for damages.
+Keith Stone noted the Highway Ordinance adopted in 1983 states the Right of Way must be cleared of rocks, fences, debris and more.
+Terms of the ordinance also state that the town is not responsible for damages.

-Edwards let us know that upon learning what another town’s instance is; they allowed conditional use of the fence for their town’s homeowner matter, with the contingency that it be dismantled and taken down during Winter months.
+Edwards noted another town’s solution to a similar issue was that they allowed conditional use of the fence with the contingency that it be taken down during winter months.

-Plowing is difficult and the Road Crew tries to get as close to the edges as possible to maintain safe traveling roads.
-Please be minded that oftentimes, the Road Crew has to plow multiple times during a single storm depending on the weather conditions.
-We want to ensure safety and use of the property but at the same time adhering to the town’s needs stated in the Right Of Way.
+It was acknowledged the Road Crew has to plow multiple times during a single storm depending on the weather conditions, and that it is difficult and dangerous work.
+We want to ensure safety and use of the property but at the same time adhering to the town’s needs to use the ROW for the traveling public.
+Keith Stone noted in state law and town ordinances that the town assumes no responsibility for objects placed in the town right of way.

 Winter Maintenance – Clark Road Turnaround

-Town Constable Kyle Farnsworth visited the property twice and gave verbal warnings as there is more difficulty in the Winter due to a passageway shortened from plowing.
+Town Constable Kyle Farnsworth visited the property twice and gave verbal warnings.
+There is more difficulty turning around in the winter due to the passageway being shortened from plowing.
+Roberts said he could look at it, and work with Emily Dow to research and draft a letter.
+The winter roads policy may also apply.

 Conflict of Interest – Ethics.
 H875 new requirements for SB & Others